Baltimore Oriole

 Oriole of Distinction

-The Baltimore Oriole and more western-ranging Bullock's Oriole were once considered the same species, known as the Northern Oriole, since the two hybridize where their ranges meet in the Midwest.
-Subsequent DNA studies showed that they are two separate species (not even closely related), so the American Ornithologists' Union split them in 1995.
+The Baltimore Oriole and the more western-ranging Bullock's Oriole have a complicated naming history.
+They were initially considered separate species, but more detailed studies on their hybridization (which commonly occurs where their ranges meet in the Midwest) led to the species being lumped in 1983.
+This new species was known as the Northern Oriole.
+However, subsequent DNA studies showed that they are two separate species (not even closely related), so the American Ornithologists' Union (now known as the American Ornithological Society) re-split them in 1995.

 Building a Better Nest

 Each spring, newly arriving male orioles sing constantly from treetop perches to attract a mate.
-Their distinctive song, a rich, variable series of whistles, is often the first clue to their presence.
+Their distinctive song is often the first clue to their presence.
 Female Baltimore Orioles also sing, often while foraging, but have a simpler song.

 Once mated, the female selects a nest site in the male's territory, and begins to build her pendulous, purse-like nest at the end of a branch.
 Nest construction usually takes about a week, and proceeds in three stages.
 First the female builds an outer support structure of plant material, animal hair (especially horsehair), or human-made fibers such as string, then weaves flexible fibers, such as grapevine or Spanish moss, into an inner bowl.
 To finish, the female oriole lines the nest with downy materials including milkweed seed plumes and feathers.